Discover Middlesbrough with megabus

 Middlesbrough: best for nightlife

 If you’re looking for a great night out on Teeside, you’re in luck.
 Start off on Southfield Road, which runs through the university campus.
 There are plenty of student-friendly drinking holes with al fresco areas if the sun’s shining.
-The Star, in particular, draws the crowds.
 Then hit the bars on Linthorpe Road and Baker Street before heading to The Middlesbrough Empire for its legendary club nights and top DJs.

 Fancy a live gig or comedy show?
 Middlesbrough Town Hall attracts big-name acts like the Arctic Monkeys and Jimmy Carr.
 And make sure you grab a Parmo – Middlesbrough’s chicken, cheese and béchamel sauce speciality – on the way home.